yuriytkach/cmw22-bot/lambda-status-api/README.md

 # Lambda Status API module

-## Description

-The `lambda-status-api` is a Java-based module that provides a RESTful API for retrieving the status of funds.
+An AWS Lambda that provides a RESTful API for retrieving the status of funds.
 It leverages the power of Quarkus to build serverless applications.

+The following REST API endpoints are provided:
+- `GET /status/{fundraiserId}` - retrieves the status of a fundraiser by its ID
+- `GET /statistics` - retrieves the general statistics of the fund

+This lambda is deployed with CDK to AWS in binary form, thus **should be compiled to a native image**.

 ## How it Works